 Cherry Marshmallow Cookie Bars

 Cherry Marshmallow Cookie Bars.
-So easy to make using Jello jelly powder and chopped maraschino cherries, all on a simple shortbread like cookie base.
+So easy to make using Jello powder and chopped maraschino cherries, all on a simple shortbread like cookie base.

 Okay, so these Cherry Marshmallow Cookie Bars are basically the exact same recipe as my recent Lime Marshmallow version.
 I've changed the flavour here though and added a few sweet pieces of maraschino cherry to show another idea to dress these up, especially for the holidays.

-Marshmallows are pretty susceptible to moisture, so I made sure that I cut the carries and patted them dry on paper towels before folding them in.
+Marshmallows are pretty susceptible to moisture, so I made sure that I cut the cherries and patted them dry on paper towels before folding them in.
 Glacé cherries would work just as well, I think.

 One thing I might try next time though, is freezing or partially freezing the cookie bars before cutting them.
 This might make for a cleaner cut.

 This recipe does show that it is easy to make these in any available flavour you like and that you can make some additions to them.
-I’m wondering what a lemon version might be like with some candied lemon zest mixed in or scattered on top.

 The lime marshmallow version was instantly popular on Facebook and Pinterest, so I add this one as a separate recipe just to make it easier for those who might search for this particular recipe by name.

-I’ve received several messages and comments from folks who have made the traditional Newfoundland version of this recipe using plain gelatine.
-If you want to use that version, I’s suggest adding another cup of sugar mixed with 2 envelopes of unflavoured gelatine as a substitute for the jello powder and proceed as directed.
+I've received several messages and comments from folks who have made the traditional Newfoundland version of this recipe using plain gelatine.
+If you want to use that version, I'd suggest adding another cup of sugar mixed with 2 envelopes of unflavoured gelatine as a substitute for the jello powder and proceed as directed.
 You can use flavour extracts like vanilla, peppermint or lemon to flavour the marshmallow portion.

 Like this Cherry Marshmallow Cookie Bars recipe?